nearmap/kubefs/README.md

 $ ./kfs ~/kubeview

 # podview
-./pv
+$ ./pv
 ```

+They basically manage the virtual environment for you, so they have to be run
+outside of the virtual environment.

-Both of these scripts assume that you either:
+The scripts assume that you either:
 - Don't have a virtual environment in `.ve/` at all (it will setup it up for
   you), or
 - You have a fully populated virtual environment in `.ve/`